asnyder13/virginia-tech-hacks/README.md

 You can now have it drop a class that you already have if the new class opens up.

+**This is simply a proof of concept!
+Actually using it may lock you out of Drop-Add.**

 Blacksburg Transit (blacksburg-transit.rb)
 ------------------------------------------
 Gets the next bus stop for the Blacksburg transit given a list of pre-determined stops.